flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Not technical

-The summary should be understandable by a non-technical person, and not contain any technical terms (e.g. "Chat app written in Rust and GTK4/Libadwaita").
+The summary should be understandable by a non-technical person, and not contain any technical terms (e.g. `Chat app written in Rust and GTK4/Libadwaita`).
 Don't mention the toolkit, programming language, or other implementation details that would not be relevant to a non-developer and explain what the app does for people instead.

 ### No weird formatting